chiedolabs/swag-doctor/GETTING-STARTED.md

  	```

 	>This is probably the only gotcha for Swagdoc.
 You'll notice that you'll need to represent each nested layer of your objects as inside an `example` key.
 When you generate the example below, it should make sense.
 The reasoning for this is that we need a level where we can define descriptions.
+The type of the parameter is inferred from the example but you can override that and specify a type if you'd like as you see for ```title```.

 4. Now, let's add some responses.